xfoa/kali-kit/src/iso/TOOLS/README.txt

 =====

 NICSCAN
-  Nicscan utility to scan for PCI network cards in DOS.
+  Nicscan utility to scan for PCI network cards in MS-DOS.

 mTCP
   Collection of TCP/IP utilities using the mTCP stack.
 Useful for testing